 The well-tailored gray suit, to Haddo’s eye, was cut for a man, or perhaps a tall youth, and didn’t align with what Haddo thought a woman should wear.
 Particularly not a professional, as women had a limited number of functions.
-And this detective, he knew from investigations both mystic and mundane, straddled all of the domains meant for man and woman and perhaps more.
+And this inspector, he knew from investigations both mystic and mundane, straddled all of the domains meant for man and woman and perhaps more.

 Haddo felt his own contempt pull at the edge’s of his mouth, but provided a restrained reply of, “The men who dedicate their lives to the Legion are called Silver Shields.”

-Aggie eyed the red banners at the end of the hall, then back to Haddo.
+McPherson eyed the red banners at the end of the hall, then back to Haddo.
 “You say tomato, I say Nazi.

 “What am I doing here Haddo?”